unsaved/apputil/README.md

 An Error type and handlers for concise error handling for expected failure cases.

-A very powerful script runner that's more precise and direct for controlled program executions than OS shells.
+A very powerful script runner, JsShell, that's more precise and direct for controlled program executions than OS shells.

-The first case is to drive generation of module Java JREs from a node package.
+Since version 2.3.1 supports both CommonJS/ES5 requires and ES6 import...from.